 By partnering with Warden, HR Tech platforms and employers can build trust, transparency, and compliance into every stage of AI development and deployment.

-We will be breaking down what these new FEHA rules mean in practice and how HR tech vendors and employers can prepare.
+Together, we break down what these new FEHA rules mean in practice and how HR tech vendors and employers can prepare.